cmu-csd-phd/csd-blog/website/content/2024/mariposa.md

 # Detecting Instability with Mariposa

-Now that we have a basic understanding of the problem, let's try to systematically quantify instability.
+Now that we have a basic understanding of the problem, let's try to quantify instability systematically.
 I will introduce the methodology used in Mariposa, a tool that we have built for this exact propose.
-In this blog post, I will stick to the key intuitions.
-For a more detailed discussion, I encourage you to check out the Mariposa paper.
+In this blog post, I will stick to the key intuitions and elide many of the details.
+For a more thorough discussion, I encourage you to check out the Mariposa paper.
 At a high level, given a query \\( q \\) and an SMT solver \\( s \\), Mariposa answers the question:

 > Is the query-solver pair \\((q, s)\\) stable?